-In plants, phosphorus (P) plays a key role in complex energy transformations, photosynthesis, and is necessary for building proteins and other compounds.
-Seed, fruit and flower production is impacted by P. Phosphorus is involved with energy storage and transfer, vigorous root development, maturity, nodule formation and nitrogen fixation, and other essential functions in the plant.
+Phosphorus (P) plays a key role in complex energy transformations, photosynthesis, and is necessary for building proteins and other compounds.
+Seed, fruit, and flower production is impacted by P. Phosphorus is involved with energy storage and transfer, vigorous root development, maturity, nodule formation and nitrogen fixation, and other essential functions in the plant.
 A P deficiency can have devastating impacts on crop quality and yield.
 P is a key nutrient in forage stand establishment.

 Potassium (K) is essential for water regulation and stand longevity.
 It impacts rapid regrowth rate, nitrogen fixation, photosynthesis, efficient water use within plants, drought tolerance, suppression of invasive weeds and grass, and improved winter hardiness.
 Deficiencies can result in poor root systems, weak stalks or stems, slow growth and winter kill of perennials such as alfalfa and grasses.

-Magnesium (Mg), a key component of chlorophyll, plays a role in photosynthesis, nutrient uptake control, sugar synthesis, starch translocation and nitrogen fixation in legume nodules.
+Magnesium (Mg) is a key component of chlorophyll, and plays a role in photosynthesis, nutrient uptake control, sugar synthesis, starch translocation, and nitrogen fixation in legume nodules.

 Properties and Benefits of Manure

 Estimates of N available to plants in the manure will vary depending on the composition of the manure and environmental conditions, however an average of 12 pounds of N in a ton (2,000 pounds) of beef cattle manure has been reported5.
+However, the amount of nutrients available when applied can vary based on the bedding type and application timing.
+In Ontario, 2.7-5.3 kg/tonne of nitrogen was available from solid beef manure depending on the bedding type and application timing6.
 Ammonium and nitrate (inorganic) in manures are immediately available to plants.
 While approximately 25% of organic nitrogen in solid manure from livestock pens is estimated to be available to the crop in the year of application, manure that contains large amounts of straw or wood-chip bedding may only have a maximum of 10% to 20% of available N in the year of application6.
 In the second and third year following application, organic nitrogen continues to be mineralized, and can release up to 12% and 5% respectively7.
 Depending on composition and application rate, supplementation with commercial mineral fertilizer N may be necessary in the first couple years of manure application to ensure an adequate supply of N to plants.

 Soil microbes break down organic material over several years, releasing nitrogen that is available for uptake by plants.